lucaminudel/crisp-dna/_docs/courses-and-event-production.md

 8. This is also the day when the office team sends invoices to participants.
 They will also follow up on payment.
 9. At the end of the course, he asks people to fill in a course feedback sheet.
 He notes some improvement ideas, calculates the Net Promoter Score, and adds a row to our shared Course Log (see Quality below).
 10. The office team sends an email to all course participants with a link to course materials and such.
 They also add the course participants to our mailing list for future event notifications (they can of course opt out at any time)
-11. Joe figures out the course profit and sends an invoice to Crisp (minus the [Crisp tax](economic-model.html), just like with any consulting).

 Quality and customer feedback
 -----------------------------